Skip to content

 3. Tracks which steps run, skip, or fail

-4. Saves state after each workflow execution
+4. Saves per-step state after each workflow execution

 Project Identification